Definitions and Acronyms

 Release.
 An administrative process referring to the termination of the service of an officer or non-commissioned member in any manner.

 Resilience.
-The ability of a family to respond positively to an adverse situation and emerge from the situation feeling strengthened, more resourceful, and more confident than its prior state.
+The ability of a family to respond positively to an adverse situation and emerge feeling strengthened, more resourceful, and more confident than before.

 Serving Member.
 A current member of the CAF Regular or Reserve component

 Transition Advisor.
-A Transition Advisor (TA) is a CAF member or public service employee responsible for implementing the Military to Civilian Transition and providing guided support to members and their families undergoing transition.
+A Transition Advisor (TA) is a public service employee responsible for implementing the Military to Civilian Transition and providing guided support to members and their families undergoing transition.

 Veteran.
 A former member of the CAF who has successfully completed basic training and has been honorably released.